7Osman7/glare_RESTAPI/README.md

 1. Open Postman and create a new workspace
 2. Change method to POST
-3. Put the endpoint as "http://localhost:5000/detect_glare"
+3. Set the endpoint as "http://localhost:5000/detect_glare"
 4. Post a JSON Object in the following format:
        {
     "lat": " a float between 90 and -90",